jonathanige-cyber/cyber-security-portfolio/security-controls/ufw-firewall-lab/README.md

 It does not represent a full production firewall configuration.

-The testing also focused on basic connectivity rather than more advanced firewall features or detailed traffic analysis.
+The testing also focused on basic connectivity rather than advanced firewall features or detailed traffic analysis.

 ---